mrunixd/ezTrack/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue.
+For any questions or suggestions, feel free to open an issue or send me an email.
+Email: z5481212@ad.unsw.edu.au